Best Heart Hospital in Mumbai, India

 Depending upon your medical condition you may be able to return to many of the daily life activities, such as returning to work, exercising, being sexually active, driving, participating in hobbies, etc.

-The Heart Transplantation Unit at Nanavati Max Heart Centre is a dedicated unit providing the most comprehensive care to patients with advanced heart problems including heart failure.
+The Heart Transplantation Unit at Nanavati Max Heart Institute is a dedicated unit providing the most comprehensive care to patients with advanced heart problems including heart failure.
 Our transplant unit follows a multi-disciplinary approach to evaluate and treat patients who may require a heart transplant.

 Our team of specialists consists of highly renowned advanced heart failure/ transplant cardiologists, interventional cardiologists, cardiothoracic surgeon, electrophysiologists, cardiovascular imaging specialists, and cardiovascular surgeons focuses on treating the most complex cases of heart failure using a patient-centric approach.
 The goal of a heart transplant is both to improve the patient’s longevity and quality of life.